cicconee/go-cicd-example/README.md

 # Viewing Service Logs

 It is very important to be able to view log files.
 Typically newer developers are used to viewing them in the console they ran the program, however, now the application is being ran as a system service.
-The service file included `StandardOutput=syslog`, `StandardError=syslog`, and `SyslogIdentifier=app-logging-identifier`.
-These tell the operating system to log all standard and error output to the syslog, and to tag each log entry with the specified `SyslogIdentifier`.
+By default, systemd services will write to `syslog`.
+The `SyslogIdentifier=app-logging-identifier` configuration tells `systemd` to tag each log entry with `app-logging-identifier`.

 Make sure the service is running before viewing the log journal.